PowerShell/PowerShell/README.md

 [GitHub Discussions](https://docs.github.com/discussions/quickstart) is a feature to enable free and open discussions within the community for topics that are not related to code, unlike issues.

-This is an experiment , we are trying in our repositories to see if it helps move discussions out of issues so that issues remain actionable by the team or members of the community.
+This is an experiment we are trying in our repositories, to see if it helps move discussions out of issues so that issues remain actionable by the team or members of the community.
 There should be no expectation that PowerShell team members are regular participants in these discussions.
 Individual PowerShell team members may choose to participate in discussions, but the expectation is that community members help drive discussions so that team members can focus on issues.